 All nominations and supporting materials must be postmarked or marked for shipment on or before February 2.

-The TEA Human Relations Committee will examine the data of the nominees submitted and submit selected nominees to the TEA Board of Directors for final approval of the awards.
+The TEA Racial and Social Justice Committee will examine the data of the nominees submitted and submit selected nominees to the TEA Board of Directors for final approval of the awards.

 The awards will be presented at the TEA Representative Assembly.

 Criteria used in judging nominees for TEA E. Harper Johnson Human Relations Awards for an educator and a layperson:

 An association may submit a nominee in each category if desired.